Bootleg City: Nilsson

 In 1998, after four albums and one best-of compilation, the Lemonheads parted ways with Atlantic Records, the label cofounded by Ahmet Ertegun, who nurtured the careers of legends like Ray Charles.
 Jamie Foxx won an Oscar for his portrayal of Charles in Taylor Hackford’s Ray (2004), while Ertegun was played by none other than Curtis “Center of the Universe” Armstrong.

 The following tracks apparently come from a bootleg called “At the BBC,” but I don’t have the complete bootleg, so I don’t know.
-But it does appear that both The Music of Nilsson and A Little Touch of Schmilsson in the Night aired on the BBC in the early ’70s; the tracks from the latter special sound like they were taped at a rehearsal, not the actual televised performance.
-There’s a lot of tape hiss on these MP3s — freeloading downloader beware.
+However, it appears that both The Music of Nilsson and A Little Touch of Schmilsson in the Night aired on the BBC in the early ’70s; the tracks from the latter special sound like they were taped at a rehearsal, not the actual televised performance.
+(There’s a lot of tape hiss on these MP3s — freeloading downloader beware.)

 The Music of Nilsson, 1971